 How to Become Wise Spiritually (Part 2) We grow spiritually in order to become wise.
+And we become wise to grow spiritually.
 Throughout history, many wise people such as the yogis, shamans, and Buddhists practice certain ways to achieve wisdom.
-Though there are many stages of wisdom – the Holy One being the highest – each and every one of us can…
+Though there are many stages of wisdom – the Holy One being the highest –…

 “Be still!
 The crown of life is silentness…” – A.L.
 Salmon